Do You Want the Very Best Training for Your Dog?

 That all depends on the number or severity of issues you want to address.
 Some issues will only take a single session.
 Other issues will take more.

-Any case that involves aggression will need to be at least two sessions.
+Any case that involves aggression or reactivity will need to be at least two sessions.

 Individual sessions (1 hour): $55 each (30-minute drive radius; farther away increases cost)